cartonmarkup/cssCarton/README.md

       .Parent { width: 300px }
     }

-The same grid on different device resolutions:
+The same grid as rendered for different device resolutions:

     Desktop                               Mobile